editors of a book (2011) about Armand Schulthess

 The next year the inheritors restored the garden into its original condition and removed/demolished almost all plates and almost all books, in this way depriving Switzerland of a very special art environment.

 Only a few of Schulthess' works have been saved.
-The Museo Casa Anatta on the Monte Verità near Ascona in Switzerland has a room with a number of these saved works and the Collection d'Art Brut in Lausanne also has a number of plates and books.
+The Museo Casa Anatta on the Monte Verità near Ascona in Switzerland has a room with a number of these saved works and the Collection de l'Art Brut in Lausanne also has a number of plates and books.

-Swiss photographer and filmmaker Hans-Ulrich Schlumpf, in preparing a movie about Armand Schulthess, between 1963 and 1972 visited him regularly and made a lot of pictures, both of the exterior and the interior of the house.
-In 1973 he also succeeded in saving some of Schulthess' singlehandedly made books.
+Swiss photographer and filmmaker Hans-Ulrich Schlumpf, when preparing a movie about Armand Schulthess, between 1963 and 1972 visited him regularly and made a lot of pictures, both of the exterior and the interior of the house.
+In 1973 he also succeeded in saving some of Schulthess' single-handedly made books.
 Pictures and impressions of the books have been published in 2011 (see documentation)

-* Article on the website of the Lausanne art brut museum, with biography
+* Biography on the website of the Collection de l'art brut Lausanne. with pictures of items in the collection

 * Article on SPACES website (around 2012)

-* Hans-Ulrich Schlumpf, Armand Schulthess.
+* Book by Hans-Ulrich Schlumpf, Armand Schulthess.
 Rekonstruktion eines Universums (Reconstruction of a universe), Zürich (Ed Patrick Frey), 2011. -400 p, ill.
-(Availabale on DVD)
+(Available on DVD)

 * Armand Schulthess: Il giardino della conoscenza, essays by Ricardo Carazzetti and Bianca Tosatti, photographs by Hans Bruderlin.
 Bellinzona (Ed Sottoscala), 2013